hslmith/vpc-ta-lab-202208/README.md

 4. In the bottom right-hand corner, turn on the ‘Public Gateway’ tick box to Attached
 5. Click Attach on modal window.

-## Create Virtual Mahcine in VPC we just created and configured
+## Create Virtual Machine in VPC we just created and configured
-1. If you are no longer on the VPC detatil, navigave to your VPC using the VPCs menu option.
+1. If you are no longer on the VPC detail, navigave to your VPC details page using the VPCs menu option.
 2. While in the VPC window, click the ‘Attached Resources’ tab across top
 3. Choose the blue ‘Create +’ button in the top right of the ‘Attached Instances’ section
 	```